 12. Flake Salt

 If you want a perfect substitution for Tamari, you can use flake salt.
-Flake salt differs from other ordinary salts for its flattened shape crystals.
+This type of salt differs from ordinary ones because of its flattened shape crystals.
 Manufacturers need to compress salt crystals mechanically to create flake salt.

 The original cue shape of ordinary salt now turns to a flattened shape that serves different applications.
 This salt adheres better to food, dissolves faster, and is easier to blend.
 Many chefs love using this salt as a finishing salt because they can crush the salt easily.